Raph-AI/signaturemean/README.md

 ## Requirements

-1. `python3 -m pip install -U requirements.txt`.
+1. `python3 -m pip install -r requirements.txt`.
 2. Requires `pip>=10`.
 3. Requires `signatory`.
 [How to install signatory](https://signatory.readthedocs.io/en/latest/pages/usage/installation.html).
 NB: verify that your `signatory` package version is compatible with your `torch` package version.
 For instance, use this installation: torch 1.7.1 and signatory 1.2.6.1.7.1
     ```